jobrunr/storyline-demo/README.md

 8. **Queues**: Well-paying `ENTERPRISE` customers should have priority over `PRO` customers.
 Create a `customer:` prefix and add `CustomerType.name()` as the label suffix.
 Switch to _weighted round-robin_ to showcase the difference.
 9. International payments should be processed on **another server** using server tags.
 (To start the second server, see the Gradle command below.)
 10. International payments should also be exported to an external system that has to be **rate-limited** to avoid DDoSing their system.
+11. Showcase **observability** possibilities: Micrometer metrics are exposed to the Prometheus Docker container by adding two more properties.
+Prometheus runs at http://localhost:9090.

 The project contains two subprojects: